-- 1. Density (specific weight) is the amount of mass in a unit volume. - 2.
-Stiffness (rigidity) is a measure of the resistance to deformation such as stretching or bending. - 3.
-Toughness is the resistance of a material to breaking when there is a crack in it. - 4.
-Ductility is the ability of a material to deform without breaking. - 5.
+- 1. Density (specific weight) is the amount of mass in a unit volume.
+2. Stiffness (rigidity) is a measure of the resistance to deformation such as stretching or bending.
+3. Toughness is the resistance of a material to breaking when there is a crack in it. is ability 4.
+Ductility the of material deform a to without breaking. - 5.
 Strength is the force per unit area (stress) that a material can support without failing.